 Dana has worked as a professional artist for many years, and taught at Montana State University - Billings, Purdue University, Valparaiso University, and St. Joseph's College.
 She lives in Bridger, MT with her husband, Christopher Konz.

-Bridger, MT.
+Belt, MT.
 Fine sculptor artist